 Some people think that because Stevin only wrote and published in Dutch that his mathematical physics remained largely unknown.
 However, his complete works published initially in Dutch were translated into both French and Latin, the latter translation being carried out by Willebrord Snell.
 As a result his work was well known in France, the major centre for mathematical physics in the seventeenth century.

-In Italy the Dominican priest Domingo de Soto (1494–1560) correctly stated that a body falls with a constant, uniform acceleration.
+In Spain in 1551, the Dominican priest Domingo de Soto (1494–1560) correctly stated that a body falls with a constant, uniform acceleration.
 In his Opus novum, De Proportionibus numerorum, motuum, ponderum, sonorum, aliarumque rerum mensurandarum.
 Item de aliza regula (1570) Gerolamo Cardano (1501–1576) demonstrates that two balls of different sizes will fall from a great height in the same time.
 The humanist poet and historian, Benedetto Varchi (c.
 1502–1565) in 1544 and Giuseppe Moletti (1531–1588), Galileo’s predecessor as professor of mathematics in Padua, in 1576 both reported that bodies of different weights fall at the same speed in contradiction to Aristotle, as did Jacopo Mazzoni (1548–1598), a philosopher at Padua and friend of Galileo, in 1597.
 However none of them explained how they arrived at their conclusions.

 Of particular relevance to Galileo is the De motu gravium et levium of Girolamo Borro (1512–1592) one of Galileo’s teachers in Pisa.
 In a dispute with his colleague Francesco Buonamici (1533–1603), another Pisan professor, Borro carried out experiments in which he threw objects of different material and the same weights out of a high window to test Aristotle’s theory, which he describes in his book.
 Borro’s work is known to have had a strong influence on Galileo’s early work in this area.